nafi-org/nafi-qgis/README.md

 North Australia & Rangelands Fire Information (NAFI) Map Services

-This plugin for [QGIS](https://qgis.org) adds a directory of NAFI web services which provide accurate 250m scale fire scar (burnt area) mapping across most of the Australian rangelands.
+This plug-in for [QGIS](https://qgis.org) adds a directory of NAFI web services which provide accurate 250m scale fire scar (burnt area) mapping across most of the Australian rangelands.

 The service provides annual and multi-year fire histories from 2000 to the present.
 The data are validated in the northern rangelands.